-1.1.1 Working Group
+1.1.2 Working Group

 The orderly implementation of the New Minas Secondary Plan Project ("Vision New Minas") is guided by the Working Group.
 From an engagement perspective, this group helped develop the Engagement Strategy, identified potential stakeholders, promoted the project in the community, and helped encourage community members to provide feedback.
 The Working Group will review the results of the engagement efforts and use these results to inform policy direction for the Secondary Plan.

-The Working Group is made up of two members of Council, three Village Commissioners, and six citizen members.
-A seventh citizen position is currently vacant.
+The Working Group is made up of two members of Council, three Village Commissioners, and seven citizen members.
 The members of the Working Group are:

 - " Jim Winsor (Chair)

 - " Emily Lutz

 - " Dave Chaulk

 - " Mary Munroe

 - " James Redmond

 - " Michelle Coleman

 - " Temma Frecker

 - " John Owen

 - " Mark Redmond

 - " Jaison Sandhu

 - " John Sutcliffe

+- " Wade Tibbo

-The group has held six meetings since August, 2020.
+The group has held ten meetings since August, 2020.